XeroAPI/xero-php-oauth2/docs/Api/AccountingApi.md

 # **createEmployee**
 > \XeroAPI\XeroPHP\Models\Accounting\Employees createEmployee($xero_tenant_id, $employee)

-Allows you to create new employees used in Xero payrun
+Allows you to create a single new employees used in Xero payrun

 ### Example
 ```php